Make Your Corporate Anniversary Worth Celebrating

 Website Visibility – This can be as simple as an anniversary banner at the bottom corner of the home page, or as elaborate as a corporate timeline or new “history” section that explains significant events since the company’s founding.

 History Wall – This multi-media display, consisting of photographs and historical artifacts, displayed in the firm’s lobby or a conference room, can serve as a permanent and updatable validation of the company’s milestones and achievements.
+The wall's contents can also be converted into a series of posts on the company's blog or through social media.

 Custom Publication – A commemorative book or brochure, well-written and nicely produced, can tell your company's story and feature the people who have been responsible for its success.
 For the same reason people hold onto their high school and college yearbooks, this keepsake item has a useful shelf-life that extends far beyond your firm's anniversary year.